 How long will my hearing aids last?

 Hearing aids that are properly cared for and maintained should last 3-5 years.
-Our patients typically wear their devices five to six years before needing replacement because of our biannual cleaning appointments and complimentary walk in cleaning appointments (currently curbside and will be by appointment only due to the COVID-19 virus 4/15/2020).
+Our patients typically wear their hearing aid for 5-6 years before needing replacement, thanks to our biannual cleaning appointments and complimentary walk-in cleaning appointments.

 Does my insurance cover the cost of hearing aids?